woojoo666/arcana-notes/Readme.md

 	someObject.name                      // use "." to access properties, so this will return "Joe" someObject.age = 20                  // "=" is the equality operator, so this will return true

-	console.log("hello world")->         // this prints "hello world" to the console.
+	console.log("hello world")         // this prints "hello world" to the console.
 This syntax actually uses both "cloning" and "function calling", explained in later sections

 	if (someObject.age > 18) "adult" else "child"     // conditionals use if...else, so this will return "adult"